tonethar/IGME-330-Master/notes/4-adding-controls.md

     - test it
     - now spam the **Play** button - the animation speeds up (unintentionally!):
       - you fix it! (this is a graded part of the HW)
+      - hint: one `if` statement will solve the problem

 2) Enable the "spray paint":